Helpful Tips for sourdough bread

 Anytime you heat bacteria above 115 degrees you kill the beneficial organisms.
-There has been much speculation and research that says the interal part of the sourdough bread doesn’t get hot enough to kill the bacteria.
+There has been much speculation and research that says the internal part of the sourdough bread doesn't get hot enough to kill the bacteria.
 However, the transformation of the bread has already taken place during the rising phase.
 The bacteria unlock the nutrients, and the vitamins and minerals become more accessible.

 Your starter must be rising in the jar, as this is how you’ll know it’s ready to use.
 If it is just bubbly but not rising, you need to feed it until it starts to rise in the jar.
 Then it’s ready to rise your bread.
 Find a warm spot where your starter can thrive.
-Take 1/4 cup of the starter you have, ( don’t use more than this) and 1/2 cup water and 1/2 cup flour.
+Take 1/4 cup of the starter you have, (don’t use more than this) and 1/2 cup water and 1/2 cup flour.
 Stir all this together and leave on the counter for 8 to 12 hours and feed it again every 8 to 12 hours until really bubbly.
 Then it will be ready to make bread.
-A sourdough starter is like a pet and you have to feed it and make it strong and then it will rise your bread much better Check out this article for more info: How to Care For Your Sourdough Starter
+A sourdough starter is like a pet and you have to feed it and make it strong and then it will rise your bread much better.
+Check out this article for more info: How to Care For Your Sourdough Starter